react-page/react-page/docs/plugins/content.md

       {children}
     </LinkWithTracking>
   ),
-  Controls: () => ...// need to set also data for `campaignTrackingId`
+  schema: {
+    // this now needs to be compatible to your new data.
+    // its best to spread in the default schema (if `yourLinkPlugin` already defines one)
+    // and extend it.
+    // typescript will help you with that ...def.schema,
+    required: [...def.schema.required,"campaignTrackingId"]
+    properties: {
+      ...def.schema.properties,
+      campaignTrackingId: {
+        title: "Campaign Tracking ID",
+        type: "string"
+      }
+    }
+  },
+  Controls: null /* if you use schema, set this null, otherwise typescript will complain

-  // also deserialize needs to be update, because `campaignTrackingId` is not defined as optional above
+  // deserialize needs to be update, because `campaignTrackingId` is not defined as optional above
   deserialize: {
     // we spread in all defaults, but update getData to also include `campaignTrackingId` ...def.deserialize,